Supplies you will need:

 - glue stick

-It is so simple to make.
-I cut the face out of a manila folder so we wouldn't have to color or paint it.
-You can always use white paper and just color it.
+1. Below you can see how I prepped my paper pieces to start making the craft.
+I cut an oval face shape out of a manila folder so we wouldn’t have to color or paint it.
+If you have older children, they can cut their own face out.
+I purchased my manila folders at Dollar Tree.
+I think they come in a package of 10.
+You can always use white paper and just color it with a flesh colored crayon of your choice if you don’t have a manila folder.
 You can see my pieces cut out for the face and hat pictured below.
 The orange construction paper will be used for the beard.

-Luke also tore a couple small pieces to use as eyebrows.
-When you are finished with the beard, glue on the eyebrows and two large wiggly eyes.
+3. Then tear off small pieces of orange construction paper and glue them around the face to make the Leprechaun beard.
+My son also tore a couple small pieces to use as eyebrows.
+When you are finished with the beard, glue on the eyebrows and two large googly eyes.

-Lastly, use crayons to finish making the face details (nose, mouth).
-Luke added freckles which I think made him extra cute! :)
+4. Lastly, use crayons to finish making the face details (nose and mouth).
+My son added freckles which I think made him extra cute! 🙂

 Do you want to pair this craft up with some Leprechaun books?
 Check out this post of 4 Fun St Patrick’s Day/Leprechaun Books.

 More St. Patrick’s Day fun on I Heart Crafty Things:

 - Bubble Wrap Rainbow